Baghdad: Ottoman and Mamluks (16th–19th centuries)

 The Safavids took control of the city in 1509 under the leadership of Shah Ismail I. It remained under Safavid rule until the Ottomans seized it in 1535, but the Safavids regained control in 1624.
 A massacre occurred when the Shah's army entered the city.
 It remained under Safavid rule until 1639 when Sultan Murad IV recaptured it in 1638.

 In 1534, Baghdad was captured by the Ottoman Empire, becoming the administrative capital of Ottoman Iraq.
 Under the Ottomans, Baghdad continued into a period of decline, partially as a result of the enmity between its rulers and Iranian Safavids, which did not accept the Sunni control of the city.
 Between 1623 and 1638, it returned to Iranian rule before falling back into Ottoman hands.
 Baghdad has suffered severely from visitations of the plague and cholera, and sometimes two-thirds of its population has been wiped out.
 The city became part of an eyalet and then a vilayet.

 For a time, Baghdad had been the largest city in the Middle East.
 The city saw relative revival in the latter part of the 18th century, under Mamluk government.
 Direct Ottoman rule was reimposed by Ali Rıza Pasha in 1831.
 From 1851 to 1852 and from 1861 to 1867, Baghdad was governed, under the Ottoman Empire by Mehmed Namık Pasha.
 The Nuttall Encyclopedia reports the 1907 population of Baghdad as 185,000.

 The city's municipality was established in 1868, and Ibrahim al-Daftari was appointed its first mayor.
 The year 1869 is of great importance in the history of Baghdad in the Ottoman era, as it was the beginning of what can be considered a distinct era of the Ottoman eras, the foundations of which were laid by Governor Midhat Pasha, who implemented a number of reform systems and laws that the state legislated during the era of reforms and reconstruction, which was called the Tanzimat era.
 The overall importance of Baghdad to the Ottomans was that they made the headquarters of the Sixth Corps of the Ottoman Army in the city.

 By the 19th century, Baghdad emerged as a leading center for Jewish learning.
-The city had Jewish population of over 6,000 and had numerous yeshivas.
-The Jewish population has grown so rapidly that by 1884, there were 30,000 Jews in Baghdad and by 1900, around 50,000, comprising over a quarter of the city's total population.
+The city had a Jewish population of over 6,000 and had numerous yeshivas.
+The Jewish population has grown so rapidly that by 1884, there were 30,000 Jews in Baghdad and by 1900, about 50,000, comprising over a quarter of the city's total population.
 Large-scale Jewish immigration from Kurdistan to Baghdad continued throughout this period.
 By the mid-19th century, the religious infrastructure of Baghdad grew to include a large yeshiva which trained up to sixty rabbis at time.
 Religious scholarship flourished in Baghdad, which produced great rabbis, such as Joseph Hayyim ben Eliahu Mazal-Tov, known as the Ben Ish Chai (1834–1909) or Rabbi Abdallah Somekh (1813–1889).
 During this time, Baghdadi Jews established a successful trade diaspora in China, India and Singapore.